ShlomiRex/blog/_drafts/how-to-create-an-operation-system-from-scratch.md

 In a nutshell, cylinder is what physical platter we read from (in blue), head (or track) is the radius of the platter (in yellow), and sector is the angle of the platter (in red).

+## Initializing the stack

+We need to initialize the stack, so when we use it, it wont override other memory.
+Remember: the stack grows downwards.

+Since our code starts at `0x7C00`, then if we initialize the stack pointer to `0x7C01`, after one byte push the stack pointer will override `0x7C01`, which is our code.
+We don't want that.

+So we need to initialize the stack pointer to a higher address, or lower address.
+If we do it higher than `0x7C00` we still have to worry about the stack growing downwards.
+But if we initialize it to a lower address (lower than `0x7C00`), then it can't override our code.

+To summorize, we will initialize the stack pointer going downwards, so it won't override our code:

+{% highlight nasm %}

+mov bp, 0x7C00
+mov sp, bp

+{% endhighlight %}

 ## Read from disk

 Now we want to read different sectors of our code.
 Since 512 bytes isn't enough, we will make a bootable image of 2 sectors (1024 bytes).